hpc-io/IOMiner/iominer/README.txt

-The current release includes its core sweepline analysis component that allows HPC users to quickly identify the IO bottleneck of their applications (iominer_sweepline.py), a batch copy tool (batch_copy_darsh_lmt.py) that copies the darshan and lmt logs in a specified period from the global directory to the user specified directory, a batch darshan parser (batch_darshan_parser.py) that parses all the darshan logs under a specified directory into a darshan human readable format, and stores them in a target directory, and a batch darshan formater (construct_darshan_map.py) that extracts all the counters from the parsed darshan logs and stores them into pandas dataframe, then persists the dataframe on the disk, a pandas dataframe constructor (gen_df_for_periods.py) that concatenates all the results from construct_darshan_map.py for a specified periods into a single dataframe, and persists it into the disk, as well as parallel_coordinate_plot.py that contains functions for clustering io metrics based on parallel coordiante plot.
+The current release includes its core sweepline analysis component that allows HPC users to quickly identify the IO bottleneck of their applications (iominer_sweepline.py), a batch copy tool (batch_copy_darsh_lmt_slurm.py) that copies the darshan, lmt, slurm logs in a specified period from the global directory or database to the user specified directory, a batch darshan parser (batch_darshan_parser.py) that parses all the darshan logs under a specified directory into a darshan human readable format, and stores them in a target directory, and a batch darshan formater (construct_darshan_map.py) that extracts all the counters from the parsed darshan logs and stores them into pandas dataframe, then persists the dataframe on the disk, a pandas dataframe constructor (gen_pandas_for_darsh.py) that concatenates all the results from construct_darshan_map.py for a specified periods into a single dataframe, and persists it into the disk, a slurm dataframe constructor (gen_pandas_for_slurm.py) that takes in the result from batch_copy_darsh_lmt_slurm.py, and format slurm counters into pandas format indexed by jobid, as well as parallel_coordinate_plot.py that contains functions for clustering io metrics based on parallel coordiante plot.

 iominer_sweepline.py takes in a job's Darshan log, and delivers multiple useful